Vegetarian Chili with Fresh Roasted Chilies- Memories from a Veg Head

 Sometimes chili recipes have more meat than beans, but in my case, I’ve replaced the meat with hearty vegetables and extra helpings of spice.
 Each bowl has a happy bite of vegetables, beans and flavor.
 I love being nourished with my big bowl of veggies and beans and this dish always brings me back to my happy years as the “Veg Head”.

 - 1 medium anaheim chili

-- 1 15 oz can of red beans, drained and rinsed
+- 15 oz canned red beans , drained and rinsed (or beans or choice)

 - 1 Tablespoon olive oil

 - Preheat oven to 325°F. Wash chili pepper, pat dry all outside moisture.
 Rub with bit of olive oil to coat the chili pepper.
 Put on sheet pan and roast in oven for about 15 minutes, turning frequently for even roast.
 Roast chili pepper until the skin starts to bubble and char.
 Then remove pepper from oven and place in plastic bag for about 15 minutes.
 The steam will release the skin from the meat of the pepper.
 Remove skin and seeds, discard.
 Dice the chili pepper, set aside.

 - In heated medium saucepan, add olive oil until hot.
 Then add onions and garlic and cook until they are soft and fragrant.
 Then add carrots.
 Cook carrots for about 5 minutes or until slightly softened.

 - Add celery, red bell peppers and green chili.
 Cook for about 5 minutes or until soft.

 - Add beans, vegetable broth, crushed tomatoes, soy sauce, cumin and chili powder.
 Stir pot well and let simmer on low heat for about 10 minutes.